gsmith23/gsmith23.github.io/index.md

 layout: default
 ---

-The Nuclear Physics group at the University of Edinburgh are hosting a meeting on Positron Emission Tomography.
+The Nuclear Physics group at the University of Edinburgh are hosting a meeting on the physics of Positron Emission Tomography and related topics.

 #### [](#header-4) Details